EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 The easiest way to install and manage multiple versions of [**Java**](https://openjdk.org/) on the `WSL File System` is to use [SDKMAN](https://sdkman.io/).
 This is a free, lightweight, open-source utility written in [Bash](https://www.gnu.org/software/bash/) that provides a convenient command line interface to manage multiple versions of [**Java**](https://openjdk.org/) and also takes care of setting the necessary environment variables.

-Following the [official instructions](https://sdkman.io/install), install [SDKMAN](https://sdkman.io/) and the necessary dependencies executing the upcomming commands on a [Ubuntu](https://ubuntu.com/) terminal:
+Following the [official instructions](https://sdkman.io/install), install [SDKMAN](https://sdkman.io/) and the necessary dependencies executing the upcoming commands on a [Ubuntu](https://ubuntu.com/) terminal:

     sudo apt update
     sudo apt install zip unzip